mastodon-sc/mastodon-documentation/docs/partA/numerical_features_tags_the_table_and_grapher_view.md

 ### Grapher stlye configuration.

-You can configure the grapher style in the preferences dialog.
+You can configure the grapher style in the preference dialog.
 You find it in the menu `File > Preferences`.
 Besides default colors, you can configure the size of the points in the plot.
 There are two modes:

-* Auto vertex size: This option will use large circle in sparse regions of the plot and small circles in dense regions.
+* Auto vertex size: This option will use large circles in sparse regions of the plot and small circles in dense regions.
 * Fixed vertex size: This option will use the same size for all points in the plot.
 You can set the size in pixels.
 * Draw Labels: This option will draw the labels of the points in the plot.